thinkontheclock/recipes/_posts/2019-02-03-african-chickpea-stew.md

   ---

-  Heat the oil in a pot over medium heat.
+  Heat the oil in a pot over medium heat

-  Add onion and cook for 3-5 minutes, or until translucent.
+  Add onion and cook for 3-5 minutes, or until translucent

-  Add garlic and cook for 3 more minutes.
+  Add garlic and cook for 3 more minutes

-  Add stock, sweet potatoes, chickpeas, rice and salt; bring to a boil, reduce heat, cover, and sidmmer for 45 minutes or until the rice is cooked.
+  Add stock, sweet potatoes, chickpeas, rice and salt; bring to a boil, reduce heat, cover, and sidmmer for 45 minutes or until the rice is cooked

-  In a small bowl, blend peanut butter with enough liquid from the stew to make a smooth paste.
+  In a small bowl, blend peanut butter with enough liquid from the stew to make a smooth paste

-  Stir the paste into the stew along with kale, lemon juice, pepper, tamari, and chilli pepper sauce to taste and cook for another 5 minutes.
+  Stir the paste into the stew along with kale, lemon juice, pepper, tamari, and chilli pepper sauce to taste and cook for another 5 minutes

-  Adjust seasoning to taste, and serve.
+  Adjust seasoning to taste, and serve
 date: 2019-02-03 13:39:03 -0400

 ---